pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 3. **Implementation**

 The PIP is then fully executed and implemented.
 Any on-chain actions in the implementation plan will execute automatically in this step.
+The Pyth DAO LLC, council members and other service providers of the Pyth DAO LLC will take any necessary off-chain actions to implement PIPs which have passed.

 ## Council Election Process & Voting Procedures